ChairChandler/Computer-Tomography-Simulation/README.md

 ![1](https://user-images.githubusercontent.com/32361814/77952539-1f2a9280-72cc-11ea-8c82-b90463022f11.png)

 ## Issues
 Non-fast mode preprocess images iteration frames from greyscale through rgb to the PySide2 QPixmap.
-It impacts on CT process time.
+It impacts on CT process and extends time for ending.